Morten Frost: Coaching career

 After his playing years were over, he went on to successfully coach the Danish national team.
 During his tenure as coach, the Danish national squad achieved over 20 major international wins, including an Olympic gold medal in 1996, six gold medals and three silver medals at the European Championships in 1996, the men's singles titles at the 1995 and 1996 All England Championships, and a gold, two silver and four bronze medals at the World Championships in 1995.
 He later coached the national teams of Malaysia and South Africa.
 Frost also worked as a commentator on the BBC's TV coverage of the badminton tournament at the 2014 Commonwealth Games in Glasgow.

-In 2015 Frost accepted a contract to be technical director of the Malaysian national team until the end of 2020.
-Early 2017, Frost had a fallout with Malaysian former world number 1 player Lee Chong Wei regarding what Lee said was an unfair treatment towards him after his injury.
+In 2015, Frost accepted a contract to be technical director of the Malaysian national team until the end of 2020.
+Early 2017, Frost had a fallout with Malaysian former world number 1 player Lee Chong Wei regarding what Lee considered unfair treatment towards him after an injury.
 In September 2017, Frost resigned from his position in Malaysia, citing personal reasons.

 In February 2019, Frost signed a one-year contract to coach India's junior players at the Prakash Padukone Badminton Academy.

+In 2020, Frost has been appointed as the performance director of Badminton England.